COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 What to Expect at Your Visit

-When receiving care from our experts at Children’s National, you will visit us during pregnancy (in the prenatal period) as well as after your baby is born (postnatal visits).
+When receiving care from our experts at Children’s National Hospital, you will visit us during pregnancy (in the prenatal period) as well as after your baby is born (postnatal visits).
 We’ll make sure you and your newborn have the best care possible.

-Our Fetal Medicine Institute prenatal services for moms-to-be include gathering as much information as possible about your unborn baby.
+Our Prenatal Pediatrics Institute prenatal services for moms-to-be include gathering as much information as possible about your unborn baby.
 We interpret test results and use the information to create a comprehensive and personalized treatment plan.
 With our support, you’ll give your baby the best possible care that begins before they are born.

-Our Fetal Medicine program offers a dedicated patient experience liaison whose role is completely focused on coordinating with you and helping alleviate some of the stress you may be experiencing.
+Our Prenatal Pediatrics program offers a dedicated patient experience liaison whose role is completely focused on coordinating with you and helping alleviate some of the stress you may be experiencing.
 Before your appointment you will also speak with our care coordinators, who will help set up your appointments and will accompany you to your different consultations to help answer any questions you might have.
-For more information on our patient experience liaison and care coordinators, visit Support for Families.
+For more information on our patient experience liaison and care coordinators, view our resources for families.

 After meeting with the different members of the multidisciplinary team that have been scheduled for your visit, you will meet with us to discuss your consultations and to review findings from your scans.

 Following-up with you and your baby is an important part of what we do.
 We know this is a busy time for you, so these resources will help you through the days after your baby is born.
-Review our [postnatal scheduling checklist - link] as you prepare for your baby’s arrival.
 Learn more about delivery planning and neonatal care.